top of page

 But at the heart of what I do, I help people and organizations see themselves more honestly, and move forward with greater integrity.
 I help guide people back to themselves and each other.

-Whether I’m facilitating, advising, or designing organizational change efforts, my approach is always grounded in emotional intelligence, deep listening, and the belief that sustainable change begins within.
+Whether I’m designing organizational change initiatives, advising leaders, or facilitating community programs, my approach is always grounded in social intelligence, deep listening, and the belief that sustainable change begins within.
+I’m here to make sure we don’t just talk about change, we become it.

 bottom of page